Daethyra/Cybersecurity-References/README.md

 ### [UsefulRepositories](./UsefulRepositories)

 This is a meta-directory containing submodules of other GitHub repositories that are useful for cybersecurity.
 It's like a library of libraries, each packed with its own set of resources.
+Please review the [README](./UsefulRepositories/README.md)

 ## 🤝 Contributing